-But the worry of trans fat is not new, as its harmful consequences have been linked to health concerns, including weight gain around the belly.
+But the worry of trans fat is not new, as its harmful consequences have been linked to health concerns.
+These include weight gain around the belly.

 Best Foods for Your Waistline

 6. Whole Grains

 Compared to refined grains, whole grains are rich in fiber and valuable vitamins.
 Oats, for example, are a renowned fiber source and help initiate satiety, or feelings of fullness.

-6. Lean Proteins
+7. Lean Proteins

-Protein is continuously touted for its vital role in muscle maintenance and its ability to facilitate weight loss.
+Protein is important for weight loss.
 Lean proteins are extensively promoted, as they tend to be lower in fat and sodium compared to prepackaged meats such as hot dogs and sausages.

-7. Fruits and Veggies
+8. Fruits and Veggies

 Though fruit intake should be slightly moderated, their naturally sweet flavor can satisfy that stubborn sweet tooth while supplying fiber and nutrients.
 Find a more comprehensive guide to the 20 best and worst low-carb fruits here.

-8. Healthy Fats
+9. Healthy Fats